nest-desktop/nest-desktop/docs/lecturer/bachelor/single-neuron-noise-current-injection.rst

   3. Play with the parameters of the noise current over a certain range of values when there is

        (i) no action potential generated, and
        (ii) several spikes generated.

      What exactly is the “threshold” now?
      To judge the effect of random fluctuations, it is important to look at multiple repetitions of the same experiment.
      What happens to the frequency of spikes and the irregularity of spike trains as mean and/or variance of the noise is increased?
-     The irregularity of neuronal spiking can be assessed, for experiment.
+     The irregularity of neuronal spiking can be assessed, for example, by the coefficient of variation (CV) of the interspike intervals.

   4. Now you should systematically measure two types of input-output curve of the neuron:

        (i) Keep the variance of the noise at a fixed level and systematically change the mean of the noise.
            What is the difference to the curve you obtained with pure DC input?
        (ii) Now keep the mean of the noise at a fixed level and systematically change the variance of the noise.
             What is the minimal variance (“threshold”) that leads to a non-zero response rate?